Geekhole/Busuu-Technical-Test/README.md

 # Busuu Technical Test

+The codebase is probably more complex than it needs to be considering the basic brief, however this is how I would set up a new project assuming that it would grow and expand with different features.

 Given more time I would improve the following:
 - Resolve issues with unit testing (Mockito errors due to strange configuration issues)
 - Improve searching.
 Currently it's possible the search results could be overwritten if the api changed the db during a search.